The Kluger Agency

-The Kluger Agency (TKA) is music management firm and advertising agency with a focus on product placement within the music industry.
+The Kluger Agency (TKA) is a music management firm and advertising agency with a focus on product placement within the music industry.
 The agency represents over sixty brands, partnering them with artists in the music industry.

-The agency has partnered over 100 brands with some of the top recording artists including Britney Spears, Lady Gaga, Iggy Azalea, Flo Rida, and Enrique Iglesias.

 History

 The agency was founded in late 2007 or early 2008 by Adam Kluger, when he was twenty-two years old.
 He is known for placing the advertisement of products within the medium of popular music.